2. Projects

 Not every project finds its form.

-In 2014, I, and a few others, began work on a network for digital humanities from the region where I am from.
-It was called South Asia Digital Humanities.
-The idea was to bring together scholars, archivists, and technologists across the region.
-It didn’t work.
+In 2014 I and a few others began work on a digital humanities network for the region I am from.
+We called it South Asia Digital Humanities.
+The idea was to bring together scholars and archivists working across South Asia, along with the technologists who could actually build the infrastructure.
+It did not work.
 I was in the right place, just not at the right time.
-In retrospect, it was an early formation: an ancestor to what would later become DHAI and later, DHARTI.
+Looking back, it was an early formation, an ancestor to what later became DHAI and then DHARTI.

-In 2016, I built a prototype for a mobile app to explore historical letters.
-I spoke about it in conferences.
-There was interest in it, but I never released it.
-Somewhere along the way, I lost interest.
-That happens to me often.
-I write half-papers.
-I sketch bits of code.
-Once the idea has been tested, once the challenge is met, I tend to turn away.
+In 2016 I built a prototype mobile app for exploring historical letters.
+I presented it at a couple of conferences and there was real interest, but I never released it.
+Somewhere along the way I lost interest myself.
+This happens to me often.
+I write half a paper.
+I sketch a bit of code.
+Once the challenge feels solved, I tend to turn away before finishing.

 My CV of failures is long.
-In 2017, I returned to India with a freshly minted Ph.D., some work in the European cultural heritage sector, and with the expectation that I would seamlessly transition into this system.
-Over the next three four five six years (I just gave up after that), I tried to partner with cultural heritage institutions in India.
-I needed this for my work; dare I say, some of these institutions needed me.
+In 2017 I returned to India with a freshly minted PhD and some experience in the European cultural heritage sector.
+I expected to slot smoothly into the system here.
+Over the next three four five six years (I gave up counting cleanly after that), I tried to build partnerships with cultural heritage institutions in India.
+I needed this for my work, and I would argue some of these institutions needed me too.
 I followed leads and wrote proposals.
 Nothing came of it.
-It broke a part of me that I don't think I have managed to fix.
-I have applied and have been rejected by grant bodies five times nine times and counting!.
-Some of it, I’m sure, is on me.
-These are the scars I bear.
-Sometimes I think that this is what it means to be an academic.
-And, I am fortunate than most.
+It broke something in me that I do not think I have fully fixed.
+I have applied to grant bodies and been rejected five times nine times, and counting.
+Some of that is probably on me.
+These are the scars I carry.
+Sometimes I think this is simply what it means to be an academic, and that I am luckier than most.